Submissions

 The editorial committee of Interactions reserves the right to make the correction of style and editorial changes that it deems necessary to improve the work, in the same way, to advance or postpone the accepted articles with the purpose of giving a better thematic composition to each issue.

-The journal "Interacciones" recommend that the minimum guidelines be used for reports on health and behavioral science research provided by the EQUATOR Network when you are making your manuscripts, and FAIRsharing.org to report checklists for research.
-Authors should adhere to these guidelines when drafting their manuscripts, peer reviewers will be asked to consult these checklists when evaluating such studies.
+The journal "Interacciones" recommends that the minimum guidelines be used for reports on health and behavioral science research provided by the EQUATOR Network when you are making your manuscripts, and FAIRsharing.org to report checklists for research.
+Authors should adhere to these guidelines when drafting their manuscripts, and peer reviewers will be asked to consult these checklists when evaluating such studies.

 1. Randomized clinical trials (CONSORT)

-2. Systematic reviews and / or meta-analysis (PRISMA)
+2. Systematic reviews and/or meta-analysis (PRISMA)

 3. Observational studies (STROBE)